gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 You have completed your first contribution, so what's next?

-[**Connect with the community on Discord:**](../home/Get involved) Discord is a messaging platform that the community uses for communication and collaboration where you can share your ideas for the project, hear from others, and learn about other ways to contribute.
+[**Connect with the community on Discord:**](../home/Get involved.md) Discord is a messaging platform that the community uses for communication and collaboration where you can share your ideas for the project, hear from others, and learn about other ways to contribute.

-[**Learn about how the project is governed:**](..governance/Governance introduction) Gov4Git and the Plural Management Protocol allow you to earn credits for your contributions and to use those credits to prioritize GitHub issues, and to approve or reject GitHub pull requests.
+[**Learn about how the project is governed:**](../governance/Governance introduction.md) Gov4Git and the Plural Management Protocol allow you to earn credits for your contributions and to use those credits to prioritize GitHub issues, and to approve or reject GitHub pull requests.

-[**Learn about the different ways you can contribute:**](../contributing/Getting started) The beginners guide provided you with the basic instructions on making a contribution, however, it is just the first step in making contributions.
-Learn about the different ways that you can contribute by reading the contributing articles in the docs.
+[**Learn about the different ways you can contribute:**](../contributing/Getting started.md) Learn about the different ways that you can contribute to the project by reading the contributing articles in the docs.

-Thank-you for reading this guide, and congratulations on making it to the end.
+Thank you for reading this guide, and congratulations on making it to the end.
 Contributing to the Plurality project is more than just a technical endeavour.
 Every contribution, no matter how small, helps shape the future of the project.
 As you continue your contribution journey, move forward with enthusiasm, embrace the challenges, and remember, "Ask not, 'Why is nobody doing this?'
 You are the nobody."